 Have your first Italian lunch at the charming Piazza Vittorio Emanuele, get lost in the small and winding streets, and feel the vibes of the Centro Storico.
 When the heat is peaking, dip into the beautiful waters of Lama Monachile beach.
 Of course to be followed by a real Italian treat – Gelato!
 That one thing you have been longing for so much.
 Do you want to know the best spot to enjoy this?
 At the great viewpoint of Terrazza Santo Stefano and Pietra Piatta.
 Enjoy!

 Day 2: Alberobello, Locorotondo & Cisternino

-Three beautiful towns in the incredible Itria Valley and a must for your travel experience in Puglia.
-If you love to shoot some photos, these are the places to be!
-Due to short distances is it easy to visit all in one day.
+Three beautiful towns in the incredible Itria Valley and a must on your road trip itinerary.
+If you love photography, these are the places to be!
+Thanks to the short distances between them, exploring all three in a single day is not only feasible but also highly recommended.
 You will be surprised by the unique characteristics of each town, make sure to not skip any and visit all.

 DRIVE: Alberobello > Locorotondo 10 min.

-After a siesta and swim back in our Airbnb, we went to Cisternino in the evening.
+After a siesta and swim back in our Trulli, we went to Cisternino in the evening.
 Cisternino is another beautiful white town with many small streets in the historical centre.
-When entering you will soon end up on the main square which is surrounding by restaurants with great vibes.
+When entering you will soon end up on the main square which is surrounded by restaurants with great vibes.
 The lights and flowers are all around – perfect for a romantic date night!

 DRIVE: Locorotondo > Cisternino 15 min.